 Never heard of cellulite?

-"Is there anyone who doesn't know what it is?"
+“Is there anyone who does not know what it is?”
 You will answer me rightly!
-In fact, cellulite affects about 9 out of 10 post-pubertal women5.
+In fact, cellulite affects about 9 out of 10 women of post-pubertal age [5].
 Not that men are immune, but it is true that male cellulite occurs much more rarely.

 Although it is not a pathological condition, the resulting skin blemish – the famous 'orange peel' – turns out to be a problem and a reason for discomfort for most women.

-Unfortunately, the cause of cellulite are still unclear.
-In addition, it is a complex phenomenon which involves numerous tissue aspects of the skin.
+Unfortunately, the causes of cellulite are still unclear.
+In addition, it is a complex phenomenon involving numerous tissue aspects of the skin.
 Do we surrender to difficulty?
 No!

 One of the main constituents of cellulite are fat deposits, or fat, located under the skin of the affected areas.
-Generally these are the thighs and buttocks: precisely the parts of the body that in women are more resistant the elimination of fats, even with sports.
+Generally, these are the thighs and buttocks: precisely the parts of the body that are most sensitive in women. resistant to eliminate fat, even through sports.

-Visnadine stimulates adipocytes – the cells used for the accumulation of fat – to to increase their lipolytic activity 6,7.
-That is?
+Visnadin stimulates adipocytes – the cells responsible for storing fat – to increase their lipolytic activity [6,7].
+I mean?

-In other words, our molecule does not dissolve magically fat, but communicates to the cells of break Fat molecules – I triglycerides – which are then released into circulation.
-Lipolytic action arranged with that of stimulation on blood microcirculation, make Visnadina a valid natural tool to counteract cellulite.
+In other words our molecule does not dissolve magically fat, but rather communicates to the cells of break fat molecules – the triglycerides – which are then released into circulation.
+The lipolytic action combined with that of stimulation of blood microcirculation, make Visnadina a valid natural tool for fighting cellulite.

-This is why FGM04 has decided to include it as an active ingredient in its cosmetics dedicated to physiologically rebalancing the tissue structure of the skin: VISNA FORTE GEL DONNA And VISNA FORTE GEL MAN.
+For this reason FGM04 has decided to include it as an active ingredient in its cosmetics dedicated to physiologically rebalancing the tissue structure of the skin: VISNA STRONG GEL WOMEN, VISNA STRONG GEL MEN and the new ADIPEKO.

 Concluding